rbogach/rbogach/README.md

 - 👋 Hi, I’m @Roman
-- 👀 I’m learning Android Development and Kotlin.
+- 👀 I do Android Development with Kotlin.
 - 💞️ I’m looking to collaborate on Open-Source Projects.
 - 📫 How to reach me roman.bogach@gmail.com